 Service closures and disruptions

-This page outlines changes to council services and closures to council buildings during the COVID-19 pandemic.
-It will be updated as and when services reopen.
+This page outlines current changes to council services and closures to council buildings during the COVID-19 pandemic.

-Guildhall 1 is now closed to visitors for the foreseeable future to help prevent the spread of COVID-19 (Coronavirus).
-Achieving for Children has relocated into Guildhall 2 and can be contacted on: 020 8547 500
+Guildhall 1 is currently closed to visitors to help prevent the spread of COVID-19.
+Achieving for Children has relocated into Guildhall 2 and can be contacted on 020 8547 500.

-Guildhall 2 will be closed to the public for the foreseeable future.
+Guildhall 1 is currently closed to the public .
 You can still contact services by telephone:

-Job Centre Plus: The building will continue to be open as normal for use by staff.
-A security guard will still be on hand in reception to ensure any visitors who arrive at Guildhall 2 with urgent needs have access to the relevant council services.
+The building will continue to be open as normal for use by staff.
+A security guard will be on hand in reception to ensure any visitors who arrive at Guildhall 2 with urgent needs have access to the relevant council services.

 Leisure centres and heritage

-The following leisure centres and heritage sites will be closed until further notice
+The following leisure centres and heritage sites remain closed until further notice.